nathan-n8/46brew/README.md

 	1. Keep the UI simple and mobile-first.
 	2. Maintain accessibility (labels, focus, color contrast).
 	3. Add comments for any new calculations or timeline logic.

-⸻

-Happy brewing!
-If you want, I can add a Reset button or a Timer panel next.